 How KRESS Adapts Under Section 613(b)

-At KRESS, we confirm each potential record using:
+At KRESS, we use multiple verification methods to confirm each potential record:

-• Federal court data from the U.S. District Court for South Carolina
+- Expanding search parameters and pulling data from additional sources, including federal court data from the U.S. District Court for South Carolina.

 Side-by-Side Comparison: 613(a) vs. 613(b)

 Our 613 Notices: Who Pays the Price? expands on how weak verification affects both employers and candidates.
-Investing in manual accuracy reduces these risks while keeping your process compliant.
+Investing in thorough verification reduces these risks while keeping your process compliant.

-Manual verification delays results slightly, but it removes the uncertainty of automated systems.
+Additional verification steps may delay results slightly, but they remove the uncertainty of automated systems.
 You get fewer candidate disputes, cleaner reports, and stronger compliance defense if questioned by regulators.
 Applicants can view more guidance in What to Do If You Get a 613 Notice.

 The Broader Privacy Trend